-Warsaw, Poland – On Saturday, a German stunt pilot was killed after his plane plunged into the Vistula river in Poland.
+Warsaw, Poland – On Saturday, a German stunt pilot was killed in a Polish air crash after his plane plunged into the Vistula river in Poland.

 The accident took place during a performance at the VII Air Picnic in Plock, an air show attended by some 40 pilots in Central Poland and one of the biggest of the kind in the country.